All Episodes

 What are some of your thoughts on that, Byron?

-Well, right now I believe her.
+Well, right now, I believe her.

-What would be the the dream matchup then?
+What would be the dream matchup then?

 Do you have one?

-He went all overboard on that, but it's over, you know, and he's McCain is incredibly strong, incredibly hawkish on the war in Iraq.
+And McCain is incredibly strong, incredibly hawkish on the war in Iraq.

-Uh he's gonna be he's on the right side of all this lobbying reform stuff.
+He's on the right side of all this lobbying reform stuff.

 He's been very good on federal spending, for example.

-Then by the way, who else other than Hillary Rodham Clinton for the Democrats?
+And by the way, who else other than Hillary Rodham Clinton for the Democrats?

 They're not a bunch of very strong people.

-There's gonna be there's gonna be a fight to run to the left of Hillary, you know, and and Senator Russell Feingold has been making noises about doing that.
+And Senator Russell Feingold has been making noises about doing that.

-Uh a person who might, you know, I was sitting there looking watching Al Gore speak the other day, connecting with the audience uh at DAR Constitution Hall here in Washington, and uh, you know, there are a lot of people who think that uh that he might change his mind, decide to try to run to the left.
+A person who might, you know, I was sitting there watching Al Gore speak the other day, connecting with the audience at DAR Constitution Hall here in Washington.

 You know, I just don't know.

-Uh she Hillary may benefit just by the relative weakness of everybody else.
+Hillary may benefit just by the relative weakness of everybody else.

 Right.

-I mean a strong name, as strong as I believe Hillary Rodham Clinton will be.
+I mean, a strong name, as strong as I believe Hillary Rodham Clinton will be.

-Uh you know, I have to agree with you, and but on the other hand, I mean she really is a divisive figure, and a lot of people don't like her and time to move further and further to the center.
+But on the other hand, I mean, she really is a divisive figure, and a lot of people don't like her.

 They're brilliant at that.